Eurasian collared dove: Invasive status in North America

 In 1974, fewer than 50 Eurasian collared doves escaped captivity in Nassau, New Providence, Bahamas.
-From the Bahamas, the species spread to Florida, and is now found in nearly every state in the U.S., as well as in Mexico.
-In Arkansas (the United States), the species was recorded first in 1989 and since then has grown in numbers and is now present in 42 of 75 counties in the state.
-It spread from the southeastern corner of the state in 1997 to the northwestern corner in five years, covering a distance of about 500 km at a rate of 100 km per year.
+From the Bahamas, the species spread to Florida, and now occurs in nearly every state in the U.S., and in Mexico.

+The Eurasian collared dove spread across North America after its introduction to the United States; by 1989, it was recorded in southeastern Arkansas, and by 1997, in northwestern Arkansas.
+It had migrated across the state over the span of five years, covering a distance of about 500 km at a rate of 100 km per year.
 This is more than double the rate of 45 km per year observed in Europe.

-As of 2012, few negative impacts have been demonstrated in Florida, where the species is most prolific.
-However, the species is known as an aggressive competitor and there is concern that as populations continue to grow, native birds will be out-competed by the invaders.
-One study, however, found that Eurasian collared doves are not more aggressive or competitive than native mourning doves, despite similar dietary preferences.
+As of 2012, few negative impacts of the Eurasian collared dove have been demonstrated in Florida, where the species is most prolific.
+It is often considered as an aggressive competitor to native birds and there is concern that as populations continue to grow, it could out-compete native species.
+However, Eurasian collared doves are not more aggressive or competitive than native mourning doves, despite similar diets.

 Population growth has ceased in areas where the species has long been established, such as Florida, and in these regions, recent observations suggest the population is in decline.
 The population is still growing exponentially in areas of more recent introduction; up to 2015, the Eurasian collared dove experienced a greater than 1.5% yearly population increase throughout nearly the entirety of its North American range.
-Carrying capacities appear to be highest in areas with higher temperatures and intermediate levels of development, such as suburban areas and some agricultural areas.
+Carrying capacity appears to be highest in areas with higher temperatures and intermediate levels of development, such as suburban areas and some agricultural areas.

-While the spread of disease to native species has not been recorded in a study, Eurasian collared doves are known carriers of the parasite Trichomonas gallinae and pigeon paramyxovirus type 1.
+While the spread of disease to native species has not been recorded, Eurasian collared doves are known carriers of the parasite Trichomonas gallinae and pigeon paramyxovirus type 1.
 Both Trichomonas gallinae and pigeon paramyxovirus type 1 can spread to native birds via commingling at feeders and when the doves are consumed by predators.
-Pigeon paramyxovirus type 1 is an emergent disease that has the potential to affect domestic poultry, making the Eurasian collared dove not only a threat to native biodiversity, but possibly an economic threat as well.
+Pigeon paramyxovirus type 1 is an emergent disease that has the potential to affect domestic poultry, making the Eurasian collared dove a possible economic threat.